Marco3072003/back-end-final-project/README.md

 - make a file name .env
 - in this file add DATABASE_URL = 'mongodb://your database url'

-- if you want to custom PORT, you can add PORT='customport' in this file
+- This apps default run on PORT 3000.
+If you want to custom PORT, you can add PORT='customport' in this file

 - for your information my .env file contains:

   PORT = 3000

   DATABASE_URL = mongodb://127.0.0.1:27017/videos

 4. RUN THE APPLICATION: